PiWebswiss/raspberry_PI5_hailo/README.md

 **In brief:**
-The browser captures camera frames and streams them to the server using WebRTC.
+The browser capture camera frames and streams them to the server using WebRTC.
 The server runs object detection and streams the annotated video back to the user.

 **Video demonstration:**